Guy-L/parakit/README.md

 <br>Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork).
 For instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?

-Doesn't yet work with every game and will definitely need some changes to maximize accuracy/usability
+Doesn't yet work with every game and will definitely need some changes to maximize usability
 <br>If you have feature requests or need help making your own tool let me know

 Supported games: